ArenKDesai/Aren-s-Notes/SSDs and RAID.md

 - Slow for 1GHz devices
 - use chips fabricated similarly to CPUs
 - speeds closer to CPUs
-- No mechanical parts
+- No mechanical parts, use transistors
--
+- NAND-based technology
+- Higher cost per bit than